ibm-cloud-docs/containers/cs_cli_install.md

 The following instructions require public network access in your cluster to connect to the public service endpoint of your Kubernetes master.
 {: note}

-1. Follow the steps in [Automating cluster deployments with the API](#cs_api) to retrieve your {{site.data.keyword.Bluemix_notm}} IAM access token, refresh token, the ID of the cluster where you want to run Kubernetes API requests, and the {{site.data.keyword.containerlong_notm}} region where your cluster is located.
+1. Follow the steps in [Automating cluster deployments with the API](#cs_api) to retrieve your {{site.data.keyword.cloud_notm}} IAM access token, refresh token, the ID of the cluster where you want to run Kubernetes API requests, and the {{site.data.keyword.containerlong_notm}} region where your cluster is located.

-2. Retrieve an {{site.data.keyword.Bluemix_notm}} IAM delegated refresh token.
+2. Retrieve an {{site.data.keyword.cloud_notm}} IAM delegated refresh token.
    ```
    POST https://iam.bluemix.net/identity/token
    ```